owenveasey/Hunting-Queries-Crowdstrike-Browser-Extensions/README.md

 These extensions, often disguised as "Emoji Keyboards," "Weather Forecasts," or "Productivity Tools," have been identified as high-risk for credential theft, browser hijacking, and unauthorized data exfiltration.

-## Threat Intel Context
-This hunt targets 18+ specific Extension IDs (IOCs) that have been flagged by the security community (including researchers from CrowdStrike, Malwarebytes, and CISA) as "Sleeper Agents."
-These plugins often remain benign for months before receiving a malicious update.

 ### **Detection Strategy**
 Unlike standard inventory searches, this query focuses on **File System Telemetry** (`FileCreate`, `FileUpdate`, `FileRename`).
 This ensures that even if the browser isn't currently running, the presence of the malicious assets on the disk is flagged.